 What will happen with the work permit application process?

 Because there is something worth considering.
 We know that for non-European Union citizens, like Russians for example, the process to get the work permit is really tough.
-A lot of requirements, tons of documents to present…
+A lot of requirements, tons of documents to present, a shortage list…

 Conversely, for European Union citizens, the application procedure is really easy.
-French citizens, Germans or Italians, with their European passport, can get a work permit in Spain in just 24 hours.
+French citizens, Germans, or Italians with their European passport, can get a work permit in Spain in just 24 hours.

-What would happen to British citizens if the UK is no longer a European Union country?
+So what would happen to British citizens if the UK is no longer a European Union country?

 Well, there is a third situation, the case of countries like Andorra.
-These countries are not from the European Union, but do enjoy speacial treaties with Spain.
+These countries are not from the European Union, but do enjoy special treaties with Spain.
 And that enables them to get their residence permit as easily as if they were Europeans.

 But that is something that worked till today.
-What will happen after Brexit, as UK citizens are no longer European Union citizens?
+What will happen now after Brexit, as UK citizens are no longer European Union citizens?